dymodi/dymodi.github.io/research.md

 	<img src="/assets/images/Research/smartloc.png" alt="Hitchhiking System" style="float: left; width: 20em;">
 </p>

 <p>We design, implement and evaluate SmartLOC, a map-free localization system that employs merchants’ smartphones as anchors to estimate couriers’ travel time to all merchants.
-We build indoor shop graphs for each mall, and adopt graph embedding to extract indoor shops’ topology</p>

-<p>We evaluate SmartLOC in two  malls in Shanghai and show it can improve
+We build indoor shop graphs for each mall, and adopt graph embedding to extract indoor shops’ topology.
+We evaluate SmartLOC in two  malls in Shanghai and show it can improve
 the accuracy of travel time estimation by 20%~80% compared with baselines.</p>

 [[PDF](https://dl.acm.org/doi/pdf/10.1145/3494972)]